MAD-Goat-Project/mad-goat4shell-service/README.md

 # mad-goat-log4shell

-MAD Goat spring boot application explaning what the a goat shell is :)
+MAD Goat spring boot application explaning what a goat shell is :)